cshunger/WeatherProject/README.md

 1. MobileFirst needs to call `wlCommonInit` at the beginning of the application start.
 To achieve this I created a `wlinit.js` file in my common `www/js` directory and injected the script in my `index.html` with the `<script>` tag.
 I was not able to include this in my JSX because the babel complining did not externalize this function for MFP to call.

 2. I am working of babel `stage-0` but I am using JavaScript that is highly likely to make it into ES7.
 I used `stage-0` because the ease of binding functions to `this` with the fat arrow syntax (`=>`).

+3. These inscructions are for unix machines, they may differ on a windows machine.